shubham-khantwal/mystore/README.md

 # mystore
-This is the demo App on book store
+This is the demo App

 # how to run the project
 1. download the folder